How Much Does it Cost to Sell a House?

 If you are selling in a market where buyers have the upper hand, you may have to offer them something extra to encourage a sale.
 Many sellers decide to offer to pay some of the buyer’s closing costs in this situation.
 They are often referred to as closing cost credits.

-If you are going to pay a portion of the buyer’s closing costs, you will do so at the closing.
+If you pay a portion of the buyer’s closing costs, you will do so at the closing.
 Ensure you don’t forget about this closing cost because it probably won’t be a small amount of money.

 Outstanding Amount Owed on The Property